ovh/docs/pages/web/hosting/multisites_website_not_installed/guide.en-gb.md

 #### 2\.1 Identify the IP address of your OVHcloud web hosting plan

-To find the IP address, click `Hosting plans`{.action} in the left-hand column of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then select the plan concerned.
+To find the IP address, click `Hosting plans`{.action} in the left-hand column of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then select the concerned Hosting plan.

 ![hosting-general-informations](images/hosting-general-informations.png){.thumbnail}